Holmes Scholars Program

 University of Northern Iowa is a Holmes Scholars institution as a member of the American Association of Colleges for Teacher Education (AACTE).
 This program seeks to mentor and support racially and ethnically diverse graduate students in positions of leadership within the field of education.
 The program includes ongoing professional development opportunities, mentoring and support for individuals who self-identify as racially or ethnically diverse.

 UNI Holmes Scholars are doctoral-level students.
-If you are entering the second year of the UNI Doctor of Education (EdD) program and self-identify as racially or ethnically diverse, you can apply to serve as a Holmes Scholar for up to two academic years.
+If you are entering the first or second year of the UNI Doctor of Education (EdD) program and self-identify as racially or ethnically diverse, you can apply to serve as a Holmes Scholar for up to two academic years.

 Program Coordinator: